kubewarden/docs/docs/security/threat-model.md

 All rules are reviewed and tested.

 **To do**
-We may came up with some tests to cover this rules reviews and API versions.
+Introduce tests to cover this rule.
-We can create a configuration to reject by default requests where the API version not cover by the policy.
-We should warning policies developers to cover all the supported API version in theirs tests and reject all of others.
+Create a configuration to reject by default requests where the API version not cover by the policy.
+Kubewarden should warn policy developers to cover all the supported API version in theirs tests and reject all of others.

 ## Threat ID 15 - Attacker deploys privileged container to node running  Webhook controller